-On the territory of the Museum, one can already see larch trees from Magadan Oblast as well as maple, a lime tree, an oak, and a rowan tree from the former Kommunarka place of execution.
-Sergey Korolyov’s daughter planted a chestnut tree from the former places of his incarceration in Yoshkar-Ola.
+On the territory of the Museum, one can see larch trees from Magadan Oblast as well as maple, a lime tree, an oak, and a rowan tree from the former Kommunarka place of execution.
+Sergey Korolyov’s daughter planted a tree from the former places of his incarceration in Yoshkar-Ola.

 In the Garden there is a high guard tower from the former camp "Dneprovsky" in the Magadan region.